Moga-Digital-LLC/contentful-orm/README.md

 ### Entity Setup

 1. Create your entity files with `.ts` extension in your entities directory
-2. Use ES modules syntax with `.js` extensions in your import statements
-3. Export all entities from an `index.ts` file
+2. Export all entities from an `index.ts` file

 Example entity structure:
 ```typescript